 The distinction between reserved and on-demand agents is financial, not technical; when on-demand agents are used they perform exactly like reserved agents.

 Reserved agents are dedicated agents that are provisioned for a user regardless of usage.
 You can purchase reserved agents on a monthly or annual basis.
-As a Sysdig SaaS account administrator, you can increase your reserved agents at any time from within the Sysdig application.

 On-demand agents are for short-term use and you pay only for what you use at an hourly rate.
 You have the ability to add and control on-demand agents.
 For example, an organization might schedule scale testing for two days and license an extra 500 on-demand agents for that time frame.

-Connect Agents to the Backend
+Connect Agents to the Sysdig Backend

-Agents connect on a “first-come, first-served” basis and in the event of an over-subscription (more agents wanting to communicate than are licensed) they will attempt to reconnect on a periodic basis.
+Agents connect on a first-come, first-served basis and, in the event of an over-subscription (more agents wanting to communicate than are licensed), they will attempt to reconnect on a periodic basis.
 Once an existing communicating instance goes down and disconnects, the next agent attempting to connect will be allowed in.

 To avoid having agents refused connection due to over-subscription, monitor the number of established and allowed connections.
 To see how many licenses are in use, see the Settings > Subscription page.
-Use this information to either purchase additional license capacity from the UI, or to shut down lower-priority agents via normal orchestration and system administration means.
+Use this information to either purchase additional license capacity or to shut down lower-priority agents via normal orchestration and system administration means.

 Time Lag for License Release: When shutting down a host for any reason, the agent’s license will not be immediately released.
 This permits the agent to retain its licensing slot for short outages or a reboot.
 The time-out interval can take up to 20 minutes, and if the connection has not been re-established within the interval the license will be released for use by the next host waiting to connect.